 VoyageVert wants to offer travel by fast sailing ships as stepping stones between continents so that travellers do not have to fly or use fossil-fuel powered vessels.
 The team aims to have a trans-Atlantic passenger service in operation by 2020.
 Perhaps the ubiquitous fly/drive holiday will face competition from a sustainable alternative.
 Sail/cycle trip anyone?

-The ETA has been voted the most ethical insurance company in Britain for the third year running by the Good Shopping Guide.
+The ETA has been voted to be an ethical company in Britain for the third year running by the Good Shopping Guide.

 Beating household-name insurance companies such as John Lewis and the Co-op, the ETA earned an ethical company index score of 89.